 Incentives for First Time Home Buyers

-As governor of Oregon, my administration will create incentives for first-time home buyers and reduce permit fees.
-There will be tax reductions for remodels and new- home builds that fall within the urban growth boundaries.
+As governor of Oregon, my administration will create incentives for first-time home buyers and look into reducing permit fees.
+There should be tax reductions for remodels and new-home builds that fall within the urban growth boundaries.
 This goal is to create a sustained momentum for a consistent and thriving real estate market.

 Oregon Made Products